Euonymus fortunei 'Vegetus'

 Other Names: Wintercreeper Euonymus

 A sprawling broadleaf evergreen vine or mounded shrub for almost any screening or garden application, notably hardier than other varieties of this species; shiny dark green leaves and showy orange fruit in fall, can be trained to climb tall trees

 Vegetus Euonymus is primarily grown for its highly ornamental fruit.
 It features abundant showy pink capsules from mid to late fall.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy oval leaves remain dark green throughout the winter.
-The flowers are not ornamentally significant.

 Vegetus Euonymus is a multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.